A snapshot overview of schools in Vienna, Austria that are considered (although not necessarily chosen) by English-speaking expat parents.

 By full GSGI review, we mean the school write-ups that are completely selected, researched, visited and written by our own editors.
 Our final write-ups take the good with the bad, warts and all, but we look for a preponderance of good before we drill down for in-depth details descend on the school for an exhaustive visit.

 American International School of Vienna (AIS) (pending)

-American curriculum/High School Diploma/IB Diploma; ages 4-18; co-ed; day; independent; private non-profit; 800 pupils
+American curriculum/American High School Diploma/IB Diploma; ages 4-18; co-ed; day; independent; private non-profit; 800 students

 On a ten acre campus bought by the US government, close to the famous Vienna Woods.
 Founded, jointly. in 1959 by the Embassies of the United States and Canada and accredited by both the Council of International Schools (CIS) and the Middle States Association of Colleges and Schools (MSA).
 Strong north-American influences but teaches students from over 60 countries.

 Vienna International School (VIS) (pending)

 PYP/MYP/IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,400 students

 Home to a staggering 100 plus nationalities, speaking over 80 different languages and accredited by the Council of International Schools (CIS).
 This IB World School has a truly global profile.
 Located close to UN headquarters, they are completely non-selective but still, consistently, score above the world average for their IB Diploma results.

 The schools below have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

 PYP/MYP/IB Diploma; ages 3-18; co-ed; day and boarding; independent; private non-profit; 250 students